Daniel-K-Bracki/pokemon-simulator-frontend/documentation.md

 Key Functions:
 - Fetch a list of Pokémon.
-- Allow users to select Pokémon for the fight.
+- Allow users to select two Pokémon for the fight.
 - Fetch and display the fight log and winning Pokémon.

+# 4. Modify Trainer Page (TrainerPage.js)
+A page that allows user to add Trainer, and modify the team of any trainer present in the database.

+Key Functions:
+- Fetch trainers with available Pokémon.
+- Allow modifications to the trainer team.

-# 4. Trainer Battle Page (TrainerBattlePage.js)
+# 5. Trainer Battle Page (TrainerBattlePage.js)
 A page that allows users to select two trainers and strategies for a battle between them, displaying the fight results.

 Key Functions:
-- Fetch trainers with available Pokémon.
+- Fetch trainers with their assigned Pokémon.
 - Allow selection of trainers and strategies.
 - Display fight log and result with winning trainer.